Last Updated on March 14, 2023 by Jessica Lauren Vine

 Batteries in Parallel.
 Batteries wired in parallel must all be of the same voltage.
 While amp hour capacities can be mixed, it is generally considered best practice to have all the batteries in your system have the same amp hour rating too.
 In a parallel array, the voltages are not additive, but the amp hour rating is.
 So a battery bank with four 12V batteries with 100 amp hours each wired in parallel will output 400 amp hours at 12V.

 Solar Panels in Parallel.
 For solar panels, the voltage stays the same, but the amps are additive.
 So four 12V solar panels putting out 8 amps each wired in parallel will output 32 amps at 12V.
 This is the major disadvantage of wiring your panels in parallel.
 The higher currents will require larger, heavier, and more expensive wires between your panels and the charge controller.
 The lengths of those wires can be pretty long on an RV installation, so the costs can add up quickly.

-The major advantages of wiring your panels in parallel are that there is a broader range of charge controllers that can work with the lower voltages.
+The major advantages of wiring your panels in parallel when you’re learning how to install solar panels on an RV are that there is a broader range of charge controllers that can work with the lower voltages.
 Also, shading a single panel will not cut off the current in the entire array.

 Mixing and Matching.
 You can mix parallel and series wired groups together as long as you follow the rules for each type of wiring.
 So you can have two sets of two 200 amp-hour 6 volt batteries wired in series to give you two 12 volt 200 amp hour sets.
 Those two 12 volt sets can then be wired in parallel to give you a total 12 volt system with 400 amp hours of capacity.